Dmitrijv/fend19-js3-chronicle/README.md

 # todo for monday

-1. brag to Shan Mi about fixing the search bar
-2. make newspaper issue page segment the table in to 500 item chunks
+- make newspaper issue page segment the table in to 500 item chunks
-3. add state flags to the sidebar menu
+- add state flags to the sidebar menu
-4. fix plural/singular words that come after dynamic numbers
+- fix plural/singular words that come after dynamic numbers
+- add side borders to table rows :hover
+- add more stuff to home and about pages
+- add :hover css for pdf cards
-5. host a presentable version of the project for public view
+- host a presentable version of the project for public view
-6. write an better repo readme
+- write a proper repo readme